mehakjuneja/Portfolio/README.md

 ## 🌟 Beyond the Code

 When I'm not diving deep into data, you can find me:
+- 🧘‍♀️ Practicing pilates, yoga and meditation
+- 🍳 Experimenting with new recipes
+- 🎥 Creating videography content
+- ✈️ Exploring the world, other cultures and making new friends one country at a time
 - 🏌️‍♀️ On the golf course (former varsity player!)
 - 🏎️ Following Formula 1 races
-- 🧘‍♀️ Practicing yoga and meditation
-- 🍳 Experimenting with new recipes
-- 🎥 Creating videography content
-- 🌱 Advocating for environmental wellness

 ## 📫 Let's Connect!